-APS files are a proprietary file format of IES<VE>.
-If a designer imported an hourly APS file from the IES <VE> or Hourly loads from a CSV file, the designer can export an APS file containing various temperature data points use the IES<VE>.
+If a designer imported an hourly APS file from the IES <VE> for use in GLD, the designer can export an APS file as well for use in the <VE>.
 The user can do so by:

-- Design a borefield using an APS loads file -or- Hourly loads file from a CSV file. - Run a one year hourly simulation - Go to the File menu \rightarrow Export \rightarrow Export APS file.
+Design a borefield with the APS loads file Run a one year hourly simulation Go to the File menu \rightarrow Export \rightarrow Export APS file.

-The APS results file is exported to the {Documents}/GLDesign/APS Files folder and can be used by IES<VE>.
+The APS file will be exported to the /APS Files folder.